-- o Mapping a certificate's fingerprint type and value to a directly specified tmSecurityName, or - o Mapping a certificate's subjectAltName or CommonName components to a tmSecurityName.
+- Mapping a certificate's fingerprint type and value to a directly specified tmSecurityName, or - Mapping a certificate's subjectAltName or CommonName components to a tmSecurityName.

-Implementations MAY choose to discard any connections for which no potential tlstmCertToTSNTable mapping exists before performing certificate verification to avoid expending computational resources associated with certificate verification.
+As an implementation hint: implementations may choose to discard any connections for which no potential tlstmCertToTSNTable mapping exists before performing certificate verification to avoid expending computational resources associated with certificate verification.